MotherTongues/mothertongues-blog/_posts/2021-10-26-g2p-preprocess.md

 ## Adding a 'pre-processing' mapping

-It's often not sufficient to just write a mapping between the characters in a language's orthography and the IPA.
-As seen in [use case #2](#use-case-2-a-language-with-multiple-writing-systems) and [use case #3](#use-case-3-converting-from-legacy-writing-systems).
+It's often not sufficient to just write a mapping between the characters in a language's orthography and the IPA, as illustrated in [use case #2](#use-case-2-a-language-with-multiple-writing-systems) and [use case #3](#use-case-3-converting-from-legacy-writing-systems) below.
 Real-world text input is pretty messy, and if we want ReadAlongs or Convertextract - or any other tool that uses `g2p` - to work properly, we need to account for as much of that messiness as possible.
 Generally speaking, solving this kind of messiness is usually called 'Text Normalization'.[^n] This 'normalization' can either be about ensuring that the same Unicode characters are used consistently, or it can also be about converting symbols into their pronounced form, like & or 123.

 [^n]: not to be confused with Unicode Normalization, which is different usage of the same term!

 For example, maybe your language uses underlines in its orthography.
-There are two commonly confusable Unicode characters here: U+0331 COMBING MACRON BELOW and U+0332 COMBINING LOW LINE, and they look almost identical (cf. g̱ (U+0331) vs g̲ (U+0332)).
+There are two commonly confusable Unicode characters here: U+0331 COMBINING MACRON BELOW and U+0332 COMBINING LOW LINE, and they look almost identical (cf. g̱ (U+0331) vs g̲ (U+0332)).
 So, let's 'normalize' to consistently use U+0331.

 | in | out | context_before | context_after |
 |---|---|---|---|